atlasphp/Atlas.Orm/docs/logic.md

 Consult the [Atlas CLI documentation](https://github.com/atlasphp/Atlas.Cli/blob/1.x/README.md).

-It's important to note that the Record and RecordSet objects described below **should only be used for very simple behaviours**.
+It's important to note that the Record and RecordSet objects described below **should only be used for very simple behaviors**.
 Any non-trivial domain work may be an indication that you need a domain layer.
-See the documentation on [Domain Models](domain.md) for examples of how you can use Atlas to build a domain layer.
+See the documentation on [Domain Models](domain.html) for examples of how you can use Atlas to build a domain layer.

 Here is an example using the `atlas/cli` package and the `--full` option.